 The national utility associations, American Gas Association, Edison Electric Institute, and the Nuclear Energy Institute, are deeply involved in utility issues, but their concentration is mainly at the federal level.
 Our state electric associations do an excellent job on electric issues within their states.

 The state association staffs along with the state utility government affairs professionals have utilized USGO as a means to readily access the thoughts and ideas of their peers in other states.

 The USGO Board is made up of members who, in their voluntary advisory roles, are an important voice in determining the policies, guidelines and bylaws under which the Organization and its various programs operate.

-Leadership provided by the Board is essential to the successful implementation of programs and events designed to accomplish the mission of the Organization: "The Utilities State Government Organization (USGO) provides government affairs professionals from gas and electric utilities a unique communications network that enables them to learn of developing state legislative trends, compare lobbying approaches and techniques, and exchange information and data on legislative issues so that each participant can better communicate their company’s viewpoints to state government officials".
+Leadership provided by the Board is essential to the successful implementation of programs and events designed to accomplish the mission of the Organization: "The Utilities State Government Organization (USGO) provides government affairs professionals from gas and electric utilities and electric cooperatives a unique communications network that enables them to learn of developing state legislative trends, compare lobbying approaches and techniques, and exchange information and data on legislative issues so that each participant can better communicate their company’s viewpoints to state government officials".

 USGO thanks our Board members for their time, dedication and service.

 USGO is operated entirely by utility state government professionals chosen by their peers.
 There is no paid staff.
-For purposes of governance USGO is split into three districts.
+For purposes of governance USGO is split into four districts.
 Each district has three members on the board of directors.

 Connecticut, District of Columbia, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont and West Virginia.